patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Then, create the `RootLayout` component to render the navigation items.
+👉 Then, create the `RootLayout` component to render the navigation items:

 ```tsx
 // host - RootLayout.tsx